Skip to content

 whipped butter

-Place the chilled dough onto a floured surface and dust the top of the dough with flour.
+Roll out the dough: I place the chilled dough onto a floured surface and lightly dust the top with flour to keep it from sticking as I roll.

 dough on a butcher block